Equal Employment Opportunity (EEO) Policy Statement

-The Office of Diversity Management and EEO (ODME) is the ACF office responsible for processing EEO complaints initiated or filed by ACF employees.
+The Office of Diversity Management and EEO (ODME) is the ACF office responsible for processing EEO complaints initiated or filed by ACF employees and job applicants.
 EEO complaints are processed in an impartial and confidential manner in accordance with 29 Code of Federal Regulations, Part 1614.
 ODME will determine which complaints should be accepted for investigation in the formal complaint process.
 Investigations are completed within 180 calendar days of the complaint filing date.
 Based on the outcome of the investigation, the complaint may be adjudicated to determine the merits and appropriate remedial action.
-(In complaints involving an action that may be appealed to the U.S. Merit System Protection Board, the complaint investigation must be completed within 120 calendar days of the complaint filing date.)
+(In complaints involving an action that may be appealed to the U.S. Merit Systems Protection Board, the complaint investigation must be completed within 120 calendar days of the complaint filing date.)

 Finally, in fulfilling its mandate to serve the American people, ACF has a policy of fostering a culture of humility, service, mutual respect, and love for the dignity of each and every one of its employees that honors the incredible diversity of our country.